josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 To elaborate: React, Vue, and most other frameworks run _in_ the browser.
 You load them first, and then _use_ them by calling their methods to execute whatever code you write (not unlike jQuery and countless similar libraries).
 You can load React, Vue, etc. in a script tag, in a [CodePen](https://codepen.io), or otherwise drop them into whatever environment you want.
 Granted, there's probably a build tool involved to reduce the bundle size when you work with these frameworks in a production environment.
 But to some extent at least, you're inevitably shipping the framework itself to the browser, and loading it there.

-Svelte doesn't work like that; you can't "load Svelte" in the browser, or play with it on CodePen (though the [Svelte REPL](https://svelte.dev/repl/hello-world) works well instead).
+**Svelte doesn't work like that**; you can't "load Svelte" in the browser, or play with it on CodePen (though the [Svelte REPL](https://svelte.dev/repl/hello-world) works well instead).
 Svelte isn't a script.

 Instead, to create a Svelte app, you [install the Svelte repo](https://svelte.dev/blog/the-easiest-way-to-get-started) on your machine.
 You write your code, then the compiler processes what you've written down to minimal, self-contained JavaScript before it ever gets to the browser--not unlike how [Sass](https://sass-lang.com/) is compiled to plain CSS.
 That's why Svelte has been referred to as "a framework without the framework."
 (The [REPL](https://svelte.dev/repl/hello-world) offers a direct peek into the compiled JavaScript, if you're interested.)